F3real/F3real.github.io/content/pwn_adventure_sourcery_1.md

 	hlt
 ~~~

-Now we have to go back to map we entered after leaving jail and then left and down to enter desert area and down again to enter Lab.
+Now we have to go back to the map we entered after leaving jail and then left and down to enter the desert area and down again to enter Lab.

 ## Lab Door 1